Memory Strong

 When my mother-in-law passed, my boys were very young.
 My youngest was just 3 years old.
 I wondered how they would ever keep her in their hearts.

 I made each child a memory book of her and filled it with her photos of them with her, although her time with them was so short, there were many stories and photos.
 I suppose a lot of those stories were mine, as they were too young to remember their own, but anything with them with her or about her, of the woman I knew, was shared.
-Some stories were not shared in their memory books but in our everyday lives.

-Share your loved ones.
-Keep them alive in your hearts and in others’ hearts.
+If you lose someone close to you, share your memories.Share your loved one's stories.
+Keep them alive in your hearts and in others’ hearts too.

 Share so much that even if we did not know them, we will feel like we did.

-Forever keep their memory strong.
+Forever keeping their memory strong.